EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

     English | <a href="./README-CN.md">中文介绍</a>
 </p>
 <p align="center">
+    <em>Do you want me to correct and improve this sentence?
+If so, here's a possible revision:

-    <em>You can use Mr.Gee through Chat-GPT/Bing/Bard/Claude to learn any language by yourself. </em>
+"Struggling to remember English words, comprehend complex sentences, or grasp the main idea of an article?
+Have no fear, Mr. Gee is here to help you overcome these obstacles and learn any language on your own."You can use Mr.Gee through Chat-GPT/Bing/Bard/Claude to learn any language by yourself. </em>
 </p>